-Here is what you should know about the Hong Kong Children’s Hospital.
-This is Hong Kong’s brand new children hospital and its opening on the 18 December 2018 marked an important step in Hong Kong’s healthcare development.
+Have you heard about Hong Kong Children’s Hospital?
+It is Hong Kong’s brand new children hospital and its opening on 18 December 2018 marked an important step in Hong Kong’s healthcare development.

 The decision to build the Hong Kong Children’s Hospital was made in 2007 with the goal of improving the expertise in pediatric treatments.
 It was not until 2013 when the Finance Committee of the Legislative Council finally approved the funding that the Government decided to build the hospital in the Kai Tak Development area in Kowloon Bay.